“Charming cardamom plantation retreat for walkers and nature-lovers, high on the emerald slopes of the Western Ghats”

 Lunch of sandwiches, Keralan curries and desserts is available at any time of the day.
 There is also a thatched tea hut for afternoon snacks, plus a barbecue space under the massive garden boulder for feasting on flame-grilled meats, fish and vegetables.

 Children of all ages are welcome, although there are no additional facilities for younger visitors.
-There are two sets of interconnecting rooms which are ideal for families and there are plenty of activities in the surrounding area to amuse children, although there are no beaches or pools nearby.
+There are two sets of interconnecting rooms which are ideal for families.

 Teens (over 12)